Consultation

 The Role of Management

-Impacts on Employee Retention
+Impact on Employee Retention

-Wide Range of Factors
+Broad Range of Factors

-Dismantling Trust-toxic Structures
+Dismantling Trust-Toxic Structures

 The Evolution of Trust

-Ensuring sustainable success: Trust as the foundation for growth
+Ensure sustainable success: Trust as the foundation for growth

-Ensuring sustainable success: Trust as the foundation for growth
+Ensure sustainable success: Trust as the foundation for growth

-Ensuring sustainable success: Trust as the foundation for growth
+Ensure sustainable success: Trust as the foundation for growth

-Ensuring sustainable success: Trust as the foundation for growth
+Ensure sustainable success: Trust as the foundation for growth

 Summary of Key Insights

-Recommendations for Leaders and Organizations
+Recommendations for Leaders and Organisations

 • Encourage open and transparent communication.

-• Include your employees in decision-making processes.
+• Involve your employees in decision-making processes.

-• Dismantle structures toxic to trust.
+• Dismantle toxic structures that undermine trust.

 Outlook on Future Developments in Trust and Leadership